ysdn2018/the-next-introductions/src/content/students/aaron-mohr.md

 noun: Moment
 image: images/mohr_aaron.jpg
 blurb: >-
-  The use of interactive design has the ability to influence users in a more immersive way than ever seen before.
-I seek to use interactive technologies to push the world forward and help to define our role within 21st century design.
+  Design has the ability to form intersectional connections amongst all facets of life.
+I seek to design in a way that finds intersectionality through harmonious interaction amongst people and their surroundings.
 ---